-Part 7 - Calibration
+Part 6 - Calibration

-7.1 Overview and Methods
+6.1 Overview and Methods

-Calibration of the Q45C4 is required to accurately match the sensor characteristics to the monitor/analyzer.
+Calibration of the Q46C4 is required to accurately match the sensor characteristics to the monitor/analyzer.
 Since the output of the conductivity sensor does not degrade over time, it is typically only required that the sensor be calibrated at initial installation and then cleaned periodically to maintain proper system accuracy.

 It is important for the user to establish a periodic cleaning and calibration-check schedule for sensor maintenance to maintain high system accuracy.
 Since the conductivity of a solution is greatly affected by temperature, proper settings for thermal compensation are critical for accurate operation.
 Before calibrating the instrument for the very first time, it is important to select the proper operating parameters in the configuration menus for temperature compensation methods.
-Also at initial installation, a temperature calibration must be performed before conductivity can be calibrated.

 When using conductivity calibration standards for a wet calibration, take care not to inadvertently contaminate the reference solution; always thoroughly clean the sensor, rinsing off in tap water, and then finish rinsing in pure or de-ionized water.
-In addition, note that calibration solutions less than 200 $\mu$ S or greater than 100 mS can be very unstable.
+In addition, note that calibration solutions less than 200 μ S or greater than 100 mS can be very unstable.
 Moving the sensor back and forth between different value conductivity reference solutions can quickly contaminate the solutions and render them inaccurate.

-7.11 1-Point Calibration Explained
+6.11 1-Point Calibration Explained